Email:

 Responsibilities

-I designed wireframes and UX documentation, collaborated with game designers to align on design pillars, worked with engineers to identify technical boundaries, and iterated based on feedback from the UX director.
+As the sole UX designer for the feature, I owned wireframes and UX documentation, collaborated with game designers to align on design pillars and gameplay requirements, worked with engineers to understand technical constraints, and iterated based on feedback from the UX director.

 Company